Shoes and splints

 A knee ankle foot orthosis (KAFO) supports both your ankle and knee.

-A fixed splint holds your ankle in a fixed position and offers more support.
+• a fixed splint that holds your ankle in a fixed position and offers more support

 You may have a ready-made splint or a custom splint using a cast of your foot.
 You may need wider shoes if you have a ready-made splint.